 - Pour in the passata or tomato puree, then season with salt and black pepper.

-- Bring a large pot of water to a boil.
-Add 1 tablespoon of salt to the boiling water.
+- Bring a large pot of water to a boil and add 1 tablespoon of salt.

-- Add the tagliatelle to the boiling water and cook according to the package instructions until al dente.
+- Cook the tagliatelle in the boiling water until al dente, following package instructions.

-- Once the pasta is cooked, drain the pasta with a spaghetti spoon and reserve the pasta water.
+- Drain the pasta using a spaghetti spoon and reserve the pasta water.

-- Add the cooked pasta to the pan with tomato sauce and pour a cup of pasta water.
-Toss to coat the pasta evenly.
-If the sauce is too thick, you can add a little bit of the reserved pasta water to loosen it.
+- Add the cooked pasta to the tomato sauce and pour in a cup of the reserved pasta water.

-- Add grated ricotta salata to the pasta and mix until the pasta is evenly coated.
+- Add grated ricotta salata and mix until the pasta is well coated.

 Notes